JerryGCDing/JerryGCDing.github.io/_pages/about.md

 > _**"What I cannot create, I do not understand."**_ \
 > — Richard Feynman

 Hi!
-I am currently a Research Assistant at the Visual Intelligence Lab at Northeastern supervised by [Huaizu Jiang](https://jianghz.me/), and an incoming PhD student at [The University of Texas at Austin](https://www.utexas.edu/), co-advised by [Georgios Pavlakos](https://geopavlakos.github.io/) and [Qixing Huang](https://www.cs.utexas.edu/~huangqx/index.html).
+I am an incoming PhD student at [The University of Texas at Austin](https://www.utexas.edu/), co-advised by [Georgios Pavlakos](https://geopavlakos.github.io/) and [Qixing Huang](https://www.cs.utexas.edu/~huangqx/index.html).
+Previously, I was a Research Assistant at the Visual Intelligence Lab at Northeastern University, where I was fortunate to be mentored by [Huaizu Jiang](https://jianghz.me/).
 I graduated magna cum laude with a B.S.
 Computer Science degree from [Khoury College of Computer Sciences](https://www.khoury.northeastern.edu/), [Northeastern University](https://www.northeastern.edu/).

 My research interests lie at the intersection of computer vision and geometric deep learning.